PDXCapstoneF/SPECtate/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See usage for notes on how to use the project on a live system.

 There's a pre-packaged binary for quick, out-of-the box setup without **any dependencies**!
-Check out the [releases](https://github.com/PDXCapstoneF/SPECtate/releases) for binaries for core.
+Check out the [releases](https://github.com/PDXCapstoneF/SPECtate/releases) for binaries for the main CLI application.

 ### Prerequisites